giry-dev/mangrove-docs/docs/contracts/explanations/offer-taker.md

 ---
-description: How to tap into the Mangrove's liquidity
+description: How to tap into Mangrove's liquidity
 sidebar_position: 1
 ---